aurc/loggo/README.md

 <p align="center">
 <img src="img/loggo_sm.png">
 </p>

-l'oGGo or Log & Go is a rich Terminal User Interface app written in [golang](https://go.dev/) that harness the power of your terminal to digest JSON based logs.
-This project is a hobby project and is by no means bulletproof, but should be stable enough for every-day troubleshooting workflows.
+l'oGGo or Log & Go is a rich Terminal User Interface app written in [golang](https://go.dev/) that harness the power of your terminal to digest log streams based on JSON based logs.

-It came to light as JSON based logs and applications slowly drifted to become the de-facto standard for logging across applications and platforms.
-Although JSON data structure provided a sound and well-behaved data model, the lack of local tools to aid streaming & rendering for realtime troubleshooting such verbosely-rich produced payloads motivated me to embark in this endevour as I was, for a little while, no longer able to quickly cast eyes on logs and pinpoint hotspots.
+This can be used against applications running locally, on a Kubernetes cluster (see [K8S Cheatsheet](#k8s)), GCP Stack Driver ([Google Logs](https://cloud.google.com/logging), see [GCP-Stream Command](#gcp-stream-command)) and many others.

 <img src="img/compare.png">
 <table>